-Suggested Sequence - Nursing A.A.S.
+Advanced Placement Challenge Suggested Sequence - Nursing A.A.S.
 Program Degree

 The following sequence is an example of how this degree can be completed.
 This sequence is based on satisfaction of all Foundational Studies requirements and prerequisites and presumes a Fall Term start date.
 An individual's program may vary depending on transfer institution, career objectives, or individual needs.
 See an academic advisor for other options and to monitor your progress.
 Students must satisfy specific requirements in order to be admitted to this program.
-See Admission to Health Science Programs, Admission and Registration section of this catalog.
+See Admission to Health Science Programs in the college catalog.